RosettaCommons/documentation/full-options-list.md

 <dd>In MPI mode a goodness-of-funnel metric is automatically calculated at the end (PNear).
 This value may be thought of as the probability, from 0 to 1, of the peptide being in the target conformation at any given time.
 The parameter lambda controls the bredth of the Gaussian (in RMSD units -- Angstroms) that is used to determine whether a state is native-like or not.
 Default 0.5 A.<br/>Default: 0.5<br/></dd>
 <dt><b>-MPI_pnear_kbt</b> \<Real\></dt>
 <dd>In MPI mode a goodness-of-funnel metric is automatically calculated at the end (PNear).
 This value may be thought of as the probability, from 0 to 1, of the peptide being in the target conformation at any given time.
 The parameter kbt is the Boltzmann temperature that determines the extent to which higher energy states are likely to be sampled.
 Default 1.0 Rosetta energy units.<br/>Default: 1.0<br/></dd>
+<dt><b>-threads_per_slave</b> \<Integer\></dt>
+<dd>In the multi-threaded MPI compilation, this is the number of threads to launch per slave process.
+Note that emperor and master-layer processes do not launch threads.
+A value of 1 (the default) means that only standard hierarchical process-based parallelism will be used.
+In non-MPI or non-threaded compilations, this option is unused.<br/>Default: 1<br/></dd>
 </dl>
 + <h2>-dc</h2>
 <dl>